-Drug repurposing, also known as drug repositioning, is a drug development strategy predicated on the reuse of existing licensed drugs for new medical indications.
+Drug repurposing, also known as drug repositioning, is the strategy of using existing licensed drugs for new medical uses.
+It’s a drug development strategy that was already becoming more widespread before COVID-19 revealed its potential to the wider community.

 The untapped potential of non-cancer drugs